PSA: You're Allowed to Break Up with your Therapist

 Some therapists like you to commit to a certain number of sessions or weeks, or to having a parting session.
 I'm not a fan of that, but if they're up front about that agreement, then I guess it's clear.

 Some clients appreciate a therapist checking in on them between sessions, or if it's been some time since meeting.
-I wouldn't like that as a client, so I don't do that to mine.
+I wouldn't like that as a client, so I usually don't do that with mine.
 I trust that they will reach out if or when they want to.

 If you're seeing a private therapist, and you're not sure you want to continue, or something came up that bothers you, and you want to discuss it with your therapist, that's you're prerogative, and may prove fruitful.